 The postponement of the World Indoor Championships in Nanjing meant that some other meeting was going to have to bear the heavy responsibility of being the highlight meeting of the indoor season.
-This meeting is that highlight.
+The annual Tallinn Combined Events meeting on 8-9 February is that highlight.
 The 2019 iteration of the Tallinn Combined Events competition at the Lasnamäe Arena was the one that launched Janek Õiglane and Laura Ikauniece back into their positions among the world’s very best combined eventers.
 Just wait until you see what’s in store this year at the stadium where Ashton Eaton set his then world heptathlon record of 6568 in 2011.

 Thirty-four year old Oleksiy Kasyanov was 6th in the Beijing Olympics and 7th in London 2012; 3rd at the World Championships in Berlin in 2009, and 6th in London 2017.
 Twice World indoor silver medallist, outdoor and indoor European silver medallist, 8479 decathlon best and 6254 heptathlon best.
 But in the last few seasons, as his decathlon has not been quite as sharp as it once was, he’s been competing in hurdles as well as the combined events.
 This meeting was originally intended to be Kasyanov’s opportunity to secure a world indoor qualifying mark.

 That was also the case for European Indoor Champion Jorge Ureña, since the Spanish championships take place after the qualification period was supposed to end.
 Despite some challenges in getting his poles from Spain to Estonia, the Glasgow gold medallist is ready to take on all challengers, and if Kasyanov is anywhere near in form, the hurdles showdown between Oleksiy and Jorge on Day 2 is going to be a belter.